 Q: What happens after 4th November 2022?

-A: The RMIF is in the process of revisiting the way forward and how members of the forum want the levy to be structured after 2022.
+A: The RMIF will be revisiting the red meat levy to determine the best way forward after 2022.
 Once more details are available SAMPA members will be informed.

 If you have any queries please contact Peter Gordon on 083 2553486 or peter@sampa.org.za.

+Or